Personal Injury Attorney In Austin, TX

-Noneconomic damages represent the intangible losses the plaintiff suffered and are not directly connected to certain economic loss, which is why these types of damages are harder to prove.
+Noneconomic damages represent the intangible losses the plaintiff suffered and are not directly connected to certain economic losses, which is why these types of damages are harder to prove.
 Common examples include pain and suffering, emotional distress, loss of enjoyment in life, loss of consortium, disfigurement, and scarring.

 Lastly, punitive damages are meant to punish a defendant for grossly negligent or reckless conduct.
 In addition, it is also intended to deter similar conduct in the future.

-Keep in mind, there are caps on damages in medical malpractice cases in Texas.
+Keep in mind, that there are caps on damages in medical malpractice cases in Texas.
 For example, noneconomic damages are limited to $500,000 overall and $250,000 per defendant.